Theory of functional connections applied to quadratic and nonlinear programming under equality constraints: Abstract

 \section{Abstract}

-This paper introduces an efficient approach to solve quadratic programming problems subject to equality constraints via the Theory of Functional Connections.
-This is done without using the traditional Lagrange multipliers approach, and the solution is provided in closed-form.
-Two distinct constrained expressions (satisfying the equality constraints) are introduced.
-The unknown vector optimization variable is then the free vector $\B{g}$, introduced by the Theory of Functional Connections, to derive constrained expressions.
-The solution to the general nonlinear programming problem is obtained by the Newton's method in optimization, and each iteration involves the second-order Taylor approximation, starting from an initial vector $\B{x}^{(0)}$ which is a solution of the equality constraint.
-To solve the quadratic programming problems, we not only introduce the new approach but also provide a numerical accuracy and speed comparisons with respect to MATLAB's \verb"quadprog".
-To handle the nonlinear programming problem using the Theory of Functional Connections, convergence analysis of the proposed approach is provided.
+This paper introduces an efficient approach to solve quadratic and nonlinear programming problems subject to linear equality constraints via the Theory of Functional Connections.
+This is done without using the traditional Lagrange multiplier technique.
+More specifically, two distinct expressions (fully satisfying the equality constraints) are provided, to first solve the constrained quadratic programming problem as an unconstrained one for closed-form solution.
+Such expressions are derived via using an optimization variable vector, which is called the free vector $\B{g}$ by the Theory of Functional Connections.
+In the spirit of this Theory, for the equality constrained nonlinear programming problem, its solution is obtained by the Newton's method combining with elimination scheme in optimization.
+Convergence analysis is supported by a numerical example for the proposed approach.